w3f/research/docs/polkadot/implementors-guide/guide.md

 #### Issue 2: Flexibility / Specialization

 "dumb" VMs don't give you the flexibility.
-Any engineer knows that being able to specialize on a problem and create coarser-grained operations gives them and their users more _leverage_.
+Any engineer knows that being able to specialize on a problem gives them and their users more _leverage_.
 [TODO]

 Having recognized these issues, we set out to find a solution to these problems, which could allow developers to create and deploy purpose-built blockchains unified under a common source of security, with the capability of message-passing between them; a _heterogeneous sharding solution_, which we have come to know as **Parachains**.